openai/chatgpt-retrieval-plugin/README.md

 You can use Postgres as a vector database with the [pgvector](https://github.com/pgvector/pgvector) extension.

-- You can use a local Postgres instance or visit [Neon](https://neon.tech/) to create a managed serverless Postgres instance.
+- You can use a local Postgres instance or see the list of hosted providers below.
 - You will need to add your Postgres connection string `export DATABSE_URL=<connection_string>`.
 - The app creates the `vector` and `uuid-ossp` extensions along with the `documents` table.
 - You can also run the following SQL queries manually and remove from the constructor: